 A pair of high hills bookend Hannibal, and climbing up either (or both) gives a grand overview of the town and the broad Mississippi, its historic lifeblood.
 On the north side, climb up the staircase from the Tom and Huck statue to the top of Cardiff Hill, where the Mark Twain Memorial Lighthouse, built in 1935 to celebrate the centenary of Twain’s birth, offers a fine view.
 South of town, Lover’s Leap is higher and more breathtaking—best visited by car or bike.
-Farther south of downtown along the GRR (Hwy-79) is Hannibal’s most kid-friendly attraction: the Mark Twain Cave Complex (daily, $16), where costumed guides spin tales about Tom and Huck on an hour-long tour.
+Farther south of downtown along the GRR (Hwy-79) is Hannibal’s most kid-friendly attraction: the Mark Twain Cave Complex (daily, $19), where guides spin tales about Tom and Huck on an hour-long tour.

-For a complete list of lodgings, restaurants, events, and tourist traps, pick up a free guide from the Hannibal visitors center (505 N. 3rd St., 573/221-2477 or 866/263-4825).
+For a complete list of lodgings, restaurants, events, and tourist traps, pick up a free guide from the Hannibal Convention & Visitors Bureau (505 N. 3rd St., 573/221-2477 or 866/263-4825).